RunestoneInteractive/RunestoneServer/source/Graphs/graphbfs.rst

 the other hand, may have some white vertices adjacent to it, indicating that there are still additional vertices to explore.

-The breadth first search algorithm shown in the listing below uses the adjacency list graph representation we developed earlier.
+The breadth first search algorithm shown in :ref:`Listing 2 <lst_wordbucket2>` below uses the adjacency list graph representation we developed earlier.
 In addition it uses a ``Queue``, a crucial point as we will see, to decide which vertex to explore next.